Superannuation splitting under the family law

 Examples include:

 • The party with the lower income earning capacity may benefit from more cash and less superannuation, particularly if they are considering purchasing a new home.
-In this scenario, they may opt to receive less superannuation than they would ordinarily be entitled to in lieu of more cash.
-A “discount” would usually be applied to the cash sum that they are to receive, as they benefit from receiving the cash now (as opposed to at retirement).
+In this scenario, they may opt to receive less superannuation than they would ordinarily be entitled to, in lieu of more cash.
+A “discount” would usually be applied to the cash sum that they are to receive, as they benefit from the cash straight away (as opposed to waiting to access super at retirement).

 • The party that is closer to retirement or who has a defined benefit fund, may wish to keep their superannuation entitlements intact.
 In this scenario, they may opt to give the other party a higher cash payment to preserve their superannuation entitlements.

 In either scenario, both parties would need to agree to deviate from the general position at law.
-If you are unsure of the best way to proceed in your matter, we recommend obtaining accounting and financial advice alongside any legal advice.
+If you are considering forgoing a superannuation split in exchange for cash, it’s important to seek advice about the long-term financial consequences of doing so.
+If you are unsure of the best way to proceed in your matter, obtain accounting and financial advice, alongside legal advice.

 Once the parties have agreed to a superannuation split, they will need to:

-There are two ways to make your property settlement legal and binding, those being an Application for Consent Orders or a Financial Agreement.
+There are two ways to make your property settlement legal and binding:

-For more information as to what method is appropriate in your matter, please refer to our article “Consent Orders or Financial Agreements”.
+For more information about this, please refer to our article "Consent Orders or Financial Agreements".

 Step 2 - Seek the superannuation fund’s approval of the superannuation splitting orders/agreement.

-Regardless of the way in which you formalise your property settlement agreement, a draft copy of the superannuation splitting orders/agreement will need to be sent to the relevant superannuation fund (being the superannuation fund that funds will be transferred from) for the fund’s approval.
-This is called “procedural fairness”.
+Regardless of the way in which you formalise your property settlement agreement, a draft copy of the superannuation splitting orders/agreement will need to be sent to the relevant superannuation fund (being the superannuation fund that the split will come from) for the fund’s approval.
+This is known as giving the super fund “procedural fairness”.

 After the property settlement agreement has been formalised, a certified copy of the sealed Consent Orders or the fully executed Financial Agreement will need to be provided to the relevant superannuation fund.

-The fund will also require the party who is receiving the funds from the superannuation fund to complete a document called a “Regulation 72 Notice.”
-This provides the fund with their personal details and details of where they would like the superannuation funds to be transferred.
+The fund will also require the party who is receiving the super split to complete a “Regulation 144 Notice.”
+This Notice provides the fund with their personal details and details of where they would like the superannuation split amount to be transferred.
 On receipt of these documents, the relevant superannuation fund can take up to 28 days to process the superannuation split.

 Get advice from a family lawyer